Phased DMD: Few-step Distribution Matching Distillation via Score Matching within Subintervals: Method

-Eq.~\ref{eq:FlowMatchTarget_2} is derived based on the equivalence between denoising score matching (DSM) and explicit score matching (ESM), as originally proven in \citet{vincent2011_connection_DSM_ESM}.
-In Supp.~\ref{supp_sec:detailed_derivation}, we provide the detailed derivation of Eq.~\ref{eq:FlowMatchTarget_2}.
-Additionally, we demonstrate the connection between sample prediction (a.k.a. x-prediction) and score matching in Appendix~\ref{supp_sec:detailed_derivation}.
+Eq.~\ref{eq:FlowMatchTarget_2} is derived based on the equivalence between denoising score matching (DSM) and explicit score matching (ESM), as originally proven in \cite{vincent2011_connection_DSM_ESM}.
+In supplementary materials, we provide the detailed derivation of Eq.~\ref{eq:FlowMatchTarget_2}.
+Additionally, we demonstrate the connection between sample prediction (a.k.a. x-prediction) and score matching in the supplementary materials.

-\subsubsection{distribution matching distillation}
+\subsubsection{Distribution Matching Distillation}